 Remove Strikethrough Formatting in Google Sheets

-As I mentioned, the same options that were used to apply strikethrough Google Sheets formatting in the first place can also be used to remove the formatting.
+As I mentioned, the same options for how to put a line through text in google sheets in the first place can also be used to remove the formatting.

-Just select the cells that have the strikethrough formatting and use any of the above methods.
+Just select the cells that have the strikethrough formatting and use any of the above methods for applying strikethrough.

 In case you have multiple cells that have the strikethrough format applied and you want to remove it from all the cells in the worksheet, use the below steps: